top of page

 Sustainable, Environmentally Beneficial Lawns

-We are happy to be part of this community event!
-With grant support from The Rockfall Foundation and the Middletown Garden Club, Tom Christopher, host of the podcast Growing Greener, will offer his expertise on "rethinking" our lawns.
-He will share his years of research and experience with creating and maintaining alternative greensward and tell you how you can transform your own turf into a healthy and attractive asset to the local ecosystem.
+We were happy to be part of this community event!
+With grant support from The Rockfall Foundation and the Middletown Garden Club, Tom Christopher, host of the podcast Growing Greener, offered his expertise on "rethinking" our lawns.
+He shared his years of research and experience with creating and maintaining alternative greensward and told the attendees how to transform turf into a healthy and attractive asset to the local ecosystem.

-Visit our table!
-We will have seeds and pollinator plants to share!
+We had seeds and pollinator plants to share!

 bottom of page